Sikorsky UH-60 Black Hawk: Taiwan

 Taiwan (Republic of China) operated S-70C-1/1A after the Republic of China Air Force received ten S-70C-1A and four S-70C-1 Bluehawk helicopters in June 1986 for Search and Rescue.
 Four more S-70C-6s were received in April 1998.
 The ROC Navy received the first of ten S-70C(M)-1s in July 1990.
 11 S-70C(M)-2s were received beginning April 2000.
 In January 2010, the US announced approval for a Foreign Military Sale of 60 UH-60Ms to Taiwan with 30 designated for the Army, 15 for the National Airborne Service Corps (including the one that crashed off Orchid Island in 2018) and 15 for the Air Force Rescue Group (including the one that crashed 2 January 2020).

 Turkey

 Turkey has operated the UH-60 during NATO deployments to Afghanistan and the Balkans.
 The UH-60 has also been used in counter-terror/internal security operations.

 The Black Hawk competed against the AgustaWestland AW149 in the Turkish General Use Helicopter Tender, to order up to 115 helicopters and produce many of them indigenously, with Turkish Aerospace Industries responsible for final integration and assembly.
 On 21 April 2011, Turkey announced the selection of Sikorsky's T-70.

-In the course of the coup d'état attempt in Turkey on 15 July 2016, eight Turkish military personnel of various ranks landed in Greece's northeastern city of Alexandroupolis on board a Black Hawk helicopter and claimed political asylum in Greece.
+In the course of the coup d'état attempt in Turkey on 15 July 2016, eight Turkish military personnel of various ranks landed in Greece's northeastern city of Alexandroupolis onboard a Black Hawk helicopter and claimed political asylum in Greece.
 The helicopter was returned to Turkey shortly thereafter.

+Ukraine

+In February 2023, Ukraine's Main Directorate of Intelligence (HUR) published a video showing them operating at least two UH-60s painted in Ukrainian colors.
+The helicopters appeared to have minimal modifications, namely the addition of two M240 7.62 mm machine guns for defensive purposes.
+It was confirmed that at least one of these was purchased by a third party, Ace Aeronautics, following a Czech crowdfunding effort that raised US$6 million.
+On 17 March 2024, Russia claimed to have shot down a UH-60 during the March 2024 western Russia incursion, claiming it was a "troop transport" carrying 20 troops into combat.
+However, it was revealed to be a Mil Mi-8 instead.